Theoretical Foundations of Conformal Prediction: A unified framework for asymptotic guarantees

-As a preliminary result, we will study the convergence properties of the values $\hat{q}_n$ that define the thresholds for the split conformal prediction intervals.
-For this part of the analysis, we will need to assume the sequence of score functions $s_n$ converges to the oracle score $s^*$, in a particular sense.
+As a preliminary result, we will study the convergence properties of the conformal quantiles $\hat{q}_n$ that define the thresholds for the split conformal prediction sets.
+For this part of the analysis, we will need to assume that the sequence of score functions $s_n$ converges to the oracle score $s^*$, in a particular sense.
 To be precise, we will write $s_n\stackrel{\rm CDF}{\longrightarrow} s^*$ to mean that

 where, for any $s:\cX\times\cY\to\R$, we define $F_{P,s}$ to denote the CDF of $s(X,Y)$ under $(X,Y)\sim P$.

 Even though $s_n$ is a function of the randomly drawn pretraining set $\cD_{\rm pre ,n}$, the CDF $F_{P,s_n}$ is treating $s_n$ as fixed---that is, $F_{P,s_n}$ is the CDF of the score $s_n(X,Y)$ when we treat $s_n$ as fixed and only consider randomness coming from drawing an independent new data point $(X,Y)\sim P$.
 In other words, $s_n \stackrel{\rm CDF}{\longrightarrow} s^*$ is a (random) event---it is the event that $s_n(X,Y)\to s^*(X,Y)$ in distribution, when $(X,Y)\sim P$ is treated as random while the score functions $s_1,s_2,\dots$ are treated as fixed.